NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Hass variety avocados. note dark brown and pebble surface hass avocados.

 Mature and ripen Hass-variety avocados in the market.
-Note for deep-brown fruits with pebble surface.
+Notice deep-brown fruits with pebble surface.
 Photo courtesy: ollesvensson

-Avocados mature on the tree but ripen only after their harvest.
-Ripe fruit yields to just thumb pressure, and its complexion turns from light green to deep green or purple.
+Avocados reach maturity while still on the tree, but they only ripen after being harvested.
+When ripe, the fruit yields to gentle thumb pressure and its skin transitions from light green to a deeper green or purple hue.

-2. Its creamy pulp is an excellent source of mono-unsaturated fatty acids like oleic and palmitoleic acids as well as omega-6 polyunsaturated fatty acid, linoleic acid.
+2. The creamy flesh of avocados is a notable source of monounsaturated fatty acids such as oleic and palmitoleic acids, along with the omega-6 polyunsaturated fatty acid, linoleic acid.

-4. They are an excellent source of soluble and insoluble dietary fiber.
-100 grams of fruit provides 6.7 g or about 18% of the recommended daily intake of fiber.
-Dietary fiber helps lower blood cholesterol levels and prevent constipation.
+4. Avocados are rich in both soluble and insoluble dietary fiber.
+With 6.7 grams per 100 grams of fruit, they contribute approximately 18% of the recommended daily fiber intake.
+Dietary fiber plays a role in lowering blood cholesterol levels and preventing constipation.

-5. Moreover, it composes high concentrations of tannin akin to persimmons.
-Tannin, a polyphenolic compound which once labeled as an antinutritional agent, in fact, has beneficial anti-inflammatory, anti-ulcer, and antioxidant properties.
+5. Furthermore, avocados contain significant levels of tannins, akin to persimmons.
+Tannin, once considered an antinutritional agent, possesses beneficial anti-inflammatory, anti-ulcer, and antioxidant properties.

-6. The creamy flesh holds many health-promoting flavonoid polyphenolic antioxidants such as cryptoxanthin, lutein, zeaxanthin, beta and alpha carotenes, albeit in small amounts.
-Together, these compounds work as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging and various disease processes.
+6. The creamy flesh of avocados contains various health-promoting flavonoid polyphenolic antioxidants, including cryptoxanthin, lutein, zeaxanthin, beta-carotene, and alpha-carotene.
+These compounds act as protective scavengers against oxygen-derived free radicals and reactive oxygen species, which contribute to aging and various diseases.

-9. Avocados are also excellent sources of minerals like iron, copper, magnesium, and manganese.
-Magnesium is essential for bone strengthening and has a cardiac-protective role as well.
-Manganese is used by the human body as a co-factor for the antioxidant enzyme, superoxide dismutase.
-Iron and copper are required for the production of red blood cells.
+9. Furthermore, avocados are excellent sources of minerals such as iron, copper, magnesium, and manganese.
+Magnesium is crucial for bone health and has a protective role in heart health.
+Manganese acts as a cofactor for the antioxidant enzyme superoxide dismutase.
+Iron and copper are essential for red blood cell production.

 See the table below for in depth analysis of nutrients: